MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 --user-name <your_username>
 ```

 ## 6.1.
-The following command will show the Access Key and Secret Access Key
+The following output will show the Access Key and Secret Access Key

 ```json
 {